SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 # Create The Needed Properties

-Inside "article.component.ts" we have to declare the following properties which we showcased in the previous section:
+Inside the `article.component.ts` we have to declare the following properties which we showcased in the previous section:

 ```js
 export class ArticleComponent {